ViniciusFausto/ViniciusFausto/README.md

-### Olá!
-Eu sou o Vinicius Fausto
+### Hello!
+My name is Vinicius Fausto.

-- 🔭 Today I work with backend using Java.
+- 🔭 Today I work with Back-End using Java.
+But I'm studying Front-End to in the future work as a FullStack developer.
 - ✅ Studying various development technologies, mainly Java.
 - 🎮 I love to play different types of games.